 You receive a great online offer.
-It’s too good to be true.
-You click on it and, before you know it, hackers have taken over your laptop and blocked your access to it.
-Your files are being held hostage.
-You have to pay a large ransom to get them back.
+It sounds great: maybe it’s too good to be true?
+You click on it and, before you know it, hackers have taken over your laptop and blocked your access.
+Your files are being held hostage and they demand a large ransom to get them back.
 Don’t give data kidnapping a chance!
 Make regular back-ups.
 And never open suspicious attachments or click on suspicious ads.

 Prevent data kidnapping.